gonhvvjvo/exsi-vm-clone/README.md

 python $APP $SRCDS/$SRCVM $DSTDS/$DSTVM
 ```

-- VM answer: I copy it
+- VM answer: I Copied It
 - Note: For MS Windows VM recommend use with sysprep